punctuations/presence/README.md

 | bottom        | boolean           | only appears on spotify/song & spotify/track & discord/guild, changes the position of text to the bottom.         | n/a                                                              |
 | index         | number            | only appears on spotify/song & spotify/track, changes the most popular colo(u)r from the image as the background. | n/a                                                              |

-- please note that all queries are optional.
+- _Please note that all queries are optional._

 ### Examples